spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-api-tutorials/b2c-api-react-example/b2c-api-react-example.md

 The app source code can be found in the following GitHub repository: [https://github.com/spryker-shop/b2c-api-react-example](https://github.com/spryker-shop/b2c-api-react-example).
 You can install it inside [Spryker Development Virtual Machine](/docs/scos/dev/sdk/development-virtual-machine-docker-containers-and-console.html) or on a dedicated web server.

-For detailed installation steps, see [B2C API React Example Installation](/docs/scos/dev/glue-api-guides/{{page.version}}/glue-api-tutorials/b2c-api-react-example/b2c-api-react-example.html).
+To install the example application, see [Install B2C API React example](/docs/scos/dev/glue-api-guides/{{page.version}}/glue-api-tutorials/b2c-api-react-example/b2c-api-react-example.html).

 ## Peeking requests

 After installing and running the example app, you can try its functionality.
-Depending on how you installed it, the shop is available at:
+Depending on how you installed it, the shop is available at the following endpoints:

-* `http://glue.de.b2c-demo-shop.local/react/`—when installed it in the VM;
+* `http://glue.de.b2c-demo-shop.local/react/`—if installed in the VM.
-* `http://react.local`—when installed on a separate web server.
+* `http://react.local`—if installed on a separate web server.

 To get a list of Glue API requests that have been used to build a page, follow these steps: